 The rifle modified by Browning for the prototype was a Winchester 1873, presumably chambered for 44-40 WCF.
 The lever is shortened and reshaped.
 The trigger is lengthened such that it is in contact with the rear of the lever when the action is closed.
 Despite the modifications for and description of fully automatic fire, no claim is made in the patent relating to those features.

 The functional life of this rifle is a mystery.
 There are no known records of the rifle being demonstrated either in Ogden or abroad.
 No photos of the rifle in any configuration have surfaced.
 The patent was never purchased or involved in litigation.
-There is no evidence to suggest the design saw development by anyone other than John Browning or that more than one rifle was ever made.
+There is no evidence to suggest the design saw development by anyone other than John Browning.

 What is know is that the prototype turned up in the hands of the Rock Island Arsenal Museum.
-The rifle, as found, was missing many of its parts.
+The rifle, as found, was missing many of its parts, including the stock, operating rod assembly, and fire control group.
 Gunsmith David Clark of Richmond, UT was commissioned to restore the rifle.
-Due to the lack of any photos or descriptions, the rifle was configured as in the patent drawings.
+Due to the lack of any photos or descriptions, the rifle was configured similar to the patent drawings.
 However, the restored prototype does vary in some aspects from the drawings.
 It went on display at the Browning Firearms Museum in January 2016.

 Inventor: John Browning, Matthew Browning